metadatacenter-attic/rui2ccf/README.md

-# rui2ccf
+# RUI-to-CCF
-A Python tool to convert RUI objects to CCF Spatial Ontology (CCF-SO)
+A Python tool to convert HuBMAP RUI objects to CCF Spatial Ontology (CCF-SO)